v3.0

 3. Optional Services.
 This Agreement sets forth the terms and conditions under which ChiroSpring shall provide Optional Services indicated on the Purchase Order and individually listed at the Service Center, requested by Client and performed by ChiroSpring at their reasonable discretion and the activities specified in this Section 3.

 3.1 Service Selection.
-Client may upgrade to an increased level of service at any time.
+Client may upgrade to an increased level of service at anytime.
 Client agrees that ChiroSpring can limit the start and stop of certain services to the clinic’s Billing Period start date.
 The increased fees for the upgrade take effect immediately and will be charged at the full rate for the entire monthly period even if the upgrade occurred part way through the Billing Period.
 Client may decrease their level of services by providing ChiroSpring written notice.
 Client will be charged the full rate for the entire Billing Period even if the downgrade request occurred part way through the Billing Period.
 For Proactive Billing Services (PBS) and Reactive Billing Services (RBS), each of those Billing Services result in the need for ongoing services for the claims submitted prior to the downgrade starting.
 A Client currently selecting PBS or RBS must give to ChiroSpring at a minimum a 60-day documented notice before the downgrade occurs on the Client’s last day of the Billing Period.

 3.2 Operations.
 ChiroSpring shall support file transfer protocol or website processing of Claims between Client and clearinghouses and third-party payers by either electronic or paper means.
 Details regarding System operations, processing times and customer support are available at http://www.ChiroSpring.com.
 Upon notice to Client, ChiroSpring may revise such details from time to time so long as such revisions do not materially diminish the functionality of the Services.